+Objective:

+To provide for the storage of waste and recycling bins for multiple dwellings.

+Acceptable Solutions Performance Criteria

+A1 P1

-Objective: To provide for the storage of waste and recycling bins for multiple dwellings.
-Acceptable Solutions Performance Criteria A1 A multiple dwelling must have a storage area, for waste and recycling bins, that is an area of at least 1.5 m2 per dwelling and is within one of the following locations: P1 A multiple dwelling development must provide storage, for waste and recycling bins, that is: (a) capable of storing the number of bins required for the site; and (a) in an area for the exclusive use of each dwelling, excluding the area in front of the dwelling; or (b) in a communal storage area with an impervious surface that: (i) has a setback of at least 4.5 m from a frontage; and (ii) is at least 5.5 m from any dwelling; and (iii) is screened from the frontage and any dwelling by a wall to a height of at least 1.2 the site; and (b) screened from the frontage and dwellings; and (c) if the storage area is a communal storage area, separated from dwellings on the site to minimise impacts caused by odours and noise. storage area.
+A multiple dwelling must have a storage area, for waste and recycling bins, that is an area of at least 1.5 m2 per dwelling and is within one of the following locations: (a) in an area for the exclusive use of each dwelling, excluding the area in front of the dwelling; or (b) in a communal storage area with an impervious surface that: (i) has a setback of at least 4.5 m from a frontage; and (ii) is at least 5.5 m from any dwelling; and (iii) is screened from the frontage and any dwelling by a wall to a height of at least 1.2 m above the finished surface level of the storage area.
+A multiple dwelling development must provide storage, for waste and recycling bins, that is: (a) capable of storing the number of bins required for the site; and (b) screened from the frontage and dwellings; and (c) if the storage area is a communal storage area, separated from dwellings on the site to minimise impacts caused by odours and noise.

-As shown in Site Plan Sheets 1 to 3 (Ground Floor), each unit is provided with a $1.5m^2$ area to the side or rear for the exclusive storage of waste and recycling bins, compliant with A1 (a).
+As shown in Site Plan Sheets 1 to 3 (Ground Floor), each unit is provided with a 1.5m2 area to the side or rear for the exclusive storage of waste and recycling bins, compliant with A1 (a).